Become a Member Donate Login

 Art Quilting for Beginners [56]

 Learn to quilt like an artist in this class for beginners or experienced quilters who want to change their approach to quilting.
 The instructor will cover contemporary quilt design and techniques.
 Students will learn about piecing, applique, and machine quilting, finishing up the course with a unique wall or lap quilt.
-A materials fee of $10 is payable to the instructor at the beginning of the class.

 Instructor: Julia Pfaff